braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  etc …

-**FROM RUBRIC: Formally and clearly lists all necessary software functionalities using "shall" statements.**
+**FROM RUBRIC: Formally and clearly lists all necessary software functionalities using "shall" statements. /0.8**

+The following project requirements are defined using the FURPS+ Framework, which includes the attributes of Functionality, Usability, Reliability, Performance, Supportability, and others.

 #### Functionality:
 - Food Search: